Related articles you might enjoy:

-“What length of oar do I need for my boat?” is one of the most common questions we get.
-We’ve tried to help you make that choice with our Oar Sizing Guide.
-It gives length suggestions based on the standard NRS frame widths.
-The key word there is “suggestions”.
-There really is no hard-and-fast: “this is the exact, and only, oar length that will work in this situation.”
-Oar length, like Life, has shades of gray.
+“What length oars do I need for my boat?” is one of the most common questions we get.
+It’s a difficult question to answer simply.
+There really is no hard-and-fast, “this is the exact, and only, oar length that will work in this situation.”
+Oar length, like life, has shades of gray.

 We’ve developed this chart to help you with this decision:

 A well known rule of thumb for figuring oar length is that approximately one-third of the oar will be inboard of the oar mount and two-thirds outboard of the mount.
 Observing this ratio will help ensure that your oars are well balanced for comfortable rowing.

 NRS frame widths are measured from center-to-center of the side rails.
 Our oar mounts tilt out 3"–4" beyond the center of the side rails.
 When you add in that extra width, the suggested lengths given above come pretty close to this rule of thumb.